JJGGtan/Embedded_system_workshop/README.md

-# Hi all, welcome to the workshop
+# Hi all, welcome to the workshop :robot: :smile_cat: :desktop_computer:

 Let's do something fun